lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 006.md

 In our rest after combat ( I'M ALIVE!!!!! ), we discuss how we want to deal with the mill.
 The choice falls upon arson.
 By burning up the mill, it explodes, causing debris to fly out and hit [[Booker]] and [[Alton]].

+We set up camp for the night.

+## 3 Marpenoth

 # Loot: